xuanx1/worldOyster/README.md

 ### 🌐 Multilingual Support
 - Full i18n across all widgets and UI — **English, Arabic, Chinese, French, Russian, Spanish**

+### 🌗 Light & Dark Mode
+- **Light mode by default**, with a LIGHT/DARK toggle in the playbar — the choice is remembered between visits
+- **Crossfaded switch**: Panels, chrome and the globe tween between palettes rather than cutting
+- **Full-depth theming**: Not just the page — the globe's ocean/land/coastlines, city pins, route arcs, conceptual overlays (Asia–Europe divide, Great Wall), Leaflet basemaps, Chart.js grids and the trophy panel all repaint
+- **Marks vs. text are tuned separately**: Text tones are cut for contrast on white, while canvas pins keep a vivid mid-tone — a 2px dot is read by hue against pale ocean, not by legibility
+- **Respects `prefers-reduced-motion`**: Background motion holds a still frame

+### ✨ Animated Backdrop
+- **Flowing colour field**: A WebGL shader samples 3D simplex noise across the viewport and maps it to a drifting hue, with a fine grain and a soft falloff
+- **Pointer parallax**: The field shifts with the cursor, eased rather than snapped
+- **Cheap by design**: Renders at half resolution (the field is too soft to tell) and idles entirely while the tab is hidden

 ### 🎮 Interactive Timeline Controls
 - **Video-like scrubber**: Drag the glowing timeline head to jump to any point in the journey
 - **Play/Pause controls**: Start, stop, and resume animation with smooth transitions